Brandon5182/Dinner_invitations/README.md

 The purpose of this project is to strengthen foundational Python programming skills by practicing common list operations in a realistic scenario.
 It serves as an introductory exercise for understanding how to manage collections of data and generate dynamic output based on list contents.
 <br />

+<h2>Instructions</h2>
+Step 1: Create a list starting with three people who will receive the dinner invitation.
+Then use the list to print a message to each person, inviting them to dinner.

+Step 2: Someone from the list has notified the organizer that they are unable to come.
+Let the guest know that Levi will not be attending the dinner, but we have acquired a bigger table and more people will be joining the dinner party.

+Step 3: Add the additional people to the dinner list and send out new invitations to each person once more.